HarryPehkonen/tonic-theme/README.md

 # Tonic Theme

+Based on Soda Theme by Ian Hill (http://buymeasoda.com/)

-A copy of the Soda Theme, dark and light custom UI themes for Sublime Text 3.
+A copy of the Soda Theme, dark and light custom UI themes for Sublime Text 2.
 This version has minor tweaks, like more visible indicators for tabs whose files have changed.
+This version is used in Sublime Text 3 (but should work in Sublime Text 2).

 Original project site: [http://buymeasoda.github.com/soda-theme/](http://buymeasoda.github.com/soda-theme/)